Alex Rotsko

 Alex Rotsko (born c.
-1954) is an American college football coach.
-He is the head football coach for Marshwood High School, a position he has held since 2012.
-He was the head football coach for American International College from 1983 to 1992 and Longmeadow High School from 1993 to 2011.
+1954) is a former American college football coach.
+He was the head football coach for American International College from 1983 to 1992, Longmeadow High School from 1993 to 2011, and Marshwood High School from 2012 to 2025.
 He also coached for Hamilton-Wenham Regional High School and Ithaca.
 He played college football for Springfield as a wide receiver.